 SwitzerlandMost resorts in Switzerland are set at a high altitude, bringing guaranteed snow as well as glacier skiing and good conditions throughout the season.
 Many of the ski areas provide long runs and challenging pistes, making it particularly good for skiers at a more intermediate to advanced level.
 There are, however, still opportunities for beginners.
 The resort of Wengen has a ski school as well as a blue piste and a ‘slow speed zone’ for those just starting out.
 From stunning scenery to plenty of pistes, backcountry runs and snowparks, Switzerland certainly has a lot of variety.
-The Graubunden ski area is Switzerland’s largest mountain area, offering a whapping 225km of skiable piste.
+The Graubunden ski area is Switzerland’s largest alpine area, offering a whopping 225km of skiable piste.
 Head to Verbier and you’ll find your ski area expanded to across the 4 valleys, which includes the neighbouring resorts of Nendaz and Les Collons.
-If you visit Zermatt you’ll soon spot the famous Matterhorn peak, which is often featured in many photos of the resort.
+If you visit Zermatt you’ll soon spot the famous Matterhorn peak (pictured above), which is often featured in many photos of the resort.
 There are some great advanced runs here as well as the opportunity to do some heliskiing for those who are looking for a new challenge.
 It is also the highest altitude resort in the country sitting at a top height of 3900m.
-For the adventurous ones out there, Flims Laax is home to 4 snowparks (including Europe’s largest half pipe) and a glacier for spring and summer skiing.

 France Much like Switzerland, France also offers plenty of variation, from high altitude resorts to snowparks and glaciers.
 Snow reliability is high and the majority of resorts offer good snow conditions throughout the season.
 Les Deux Alps is the highest resort, standing at a top altitude of 3600m.
 The resort experiences long sunshine hours and boasts 220km of piste, a board park and a halfpipe.
-There are plenty of linked ski areas such as the massive Three Valleys with its 600km of runs.
-Portes du Soleil is one of the largest linked ski areas in the world, with lots of ski-in ski-out accommodation which is ideal for families and kids.
+There are plenty of linked ski areas such as the massive 3 Valleys with its 600km of runs.
+Portes du Soleil is one of the largest skiable areas in the world, with lots of ski-in ski-out accommodation which is ideal for families and kids.
 For your freestyle fix, the Paradiski area has four snowparks and two half-pipes.
 France caters equally well for beginner, intermediate and advanced skiers.
 Alpe d’Huez has lots of blue runs, beginners only areas and no abundance of ski schools.
 If you like backcountry skiing, Tignes has some fantastic off piste opportunities, as does Val d’Isere.
 There are also numerous glacier resorts in France, including Tignes, some of which offer skiing all year round.
 Winner: France

 Switzerland The après scene in Switzerland is a little on the small side, with not a great deal of après venues on offer.
 However, each of the bars makes up for it, with resorts such as Verbier known to have some fun and lively nightclubs.
 As well as nightclubs, expect to find discos, jazz bars and quiet pubs – something to cater for every taste.